theme-next/theme-next.org/source/docs/theme-settings/index.md

 ### Tagcloud

-By deafult, NexT has setted font color and size for tagcloud, if you want to customize them just follow below:
+By default, NexT has setted font color and size for tagcloud, if you want to customize them just follow below:

 Set needed values in  {% label primary@theme config file %}: